oversizedhat/hamstermonitor/docs/index.md

 - A Arduino Vibration/shock sensor module
 - A breadboard
 - Some small steel wire, or similar
-- Power supply (See TODO link to section on ESP8266)
+- Power supply (Warning!
+Make sure you feed 3.3 V to the ESP-01)

 In this setup I used:
 - :hamster: Poppe and his wheel